 Credit scores are not free for you, they are not free for banks, they are not free for car dealers, they are not free for anyone.
 Credit scores are the “why didn’t I think of that” invention of the century where personal lending is concerned.

 A company called Fair Isaacs takes information from the credit reports at any of the three major credit bureaus and then uses a proprietary algorithm to reduce dozens of pages or more into one single number called a credit score.
 It does not do this for free.
 Every time someone pulls your credit score, they pay.
-They may pay a lot or they may pay a little depending upon their agreement with Fair Issac, but they do pay.
+They may pay a lot, or they may pay a little depending upon their agreement with Fair Issac, but they do pay.
 You can’t give something that costs you money for free unless you have another way to make more money than you are paying out.

 Credit Karma Reviews of Free Credit Score

 Since most free credit score scams are actually free trial offers that lead to an automatic recurring charge on your credit card, I figured that Credit Karma would want a credit card number before giving me my credit score.
-I know how to beat automatic charges on my credit cards, so I thought I would go through the process anyway and find out for sure whether or not Credit Karma was a scam.
+I know how to beat automatic charges on my credit cards, so I thought I would go through the process anyway and find out for sure whether or not Credit Karma is a scam.

 The surprising thing was that they never asked me to enter a credit card number!